WENXINGEVIN/mockingtest2/README.md

     - [java]
 2. Clone this repository into your local machine using the terminal (mac) or Gitbash (PC) `> git clone CLONEURL`
 3. CD to the folder `cd FOLDERNAME`
-* Run `./mvnw spring-boot:run` to install everything
+* Run `./mvnw spring-boot:run` to install everything (mvnw.bat for Windows users)

-## Possible Error
+## Possible Error Solution

 * if mention about Java, check JAVA_HOME path, and version, java10 is not supported. [how to change java version](https://stackoverflow.com/questions/21964709/how-to-set-or-change-the-default-java-jdk-version-on-os-x)
-* ExpressJS
-* Bootrap & css & HTML5
-* Webpack: configuration file and dependencies management
+* if mention about port being used, open process manager to kill java process and try again.
+* if everything fails, try mvn clean and build again.

 ## Code commit and contribution